ehForwarderBot/ehForwarderBot/docs/message.md

 * `member`: The member in a group who sent the message.
 A "User dict" or `None`.
 Only available when `msg.source == MsgSource.Group`.
 * `origin`: The sender, a user or a group who sent the message.
 A "User dict".
 * `destination`: The destination user/group of the message.
 A "User dict", `"channel"` property is required, and shall not equal to the `channel_id` of the message.
 * `target`: A "Target dict" or none.
-Used when the message is reply to or refering to another message or user.
+Used when the message is reply to or referring to another message or user.
 * `uid`: String.
 A unique ID of the message.
-If your platform did not offer one, you may use the concatnation of the channel ID and a random GUID.
+If your platform did not offer one, you may use the concatenation of the channel ID and a random GUID.
 * `text`: String.
 The text content of the message.

 ### "User dict"